 The photographs are accessible through an internal image database.
 Those interested can come and search the database at the Hasselblad Foundation library.

-The archive contains some 50 cameras, above all Hasselblad cameras from various periods, e.g. the first prototypes from the early 1940s, the very first civilian camera, the moon camera from the late 1960s, as well as one of the more recent models: the Hasselblad H5D from 2013.
+The archive contains some 50 cameras, above all Hasselblad cameras from various periods, e.g. the first prototypes from the early 1940s, the very first civilian camera, the moon camera from the late 1960s, as well as some of the more recent models.

 Hasselblad Moon Magazine